Monthly column in Counseling Today

-Read past issues of Dr. Collins' monthly column on cultural consciousness in the counseling profession.
+Read past issues of Dr. Collins' monthly column on cultural responsiveness in the counseling profession.

 "...honoring diversity and embracing a multicultural approach in support of